TaylorMonacelli/git-cheatsheet/README.md

 # Repeat the cycle...over and over and over until you're confident

-# OK, i'm done with lm/geoip and I've observed it place nicely with
+# OK, i'm done with lm/geoip and I've observed it plays nicely with
 # lm/betterBeta, now lets clean the history of lm/puls:
 git checkout lm/puls
 git reset --hard masterls